MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`RenameFilesFlag`** - **Rename locked files**<br>
 `boolean`.
 Optional.
 Use when `UseWebDeploy == true && DeploymentType == webDeploy`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to enable the msdeploy flag `MSDEPLOY_RENAME_LOCKED_FILES=1` in Azure App Service application settings.
-The option if set enables msdeploy to rename files that are locked during app deployment.
+Selects the option to enable the msdeploy flag `MSDEPLOY_RENAME_LOCKED_FILES=1` in Azure App Service application settings.
+If set, the option enables msdeploy to rename files that are locked during app deployment.
 <!-- :::editable-content-end::: -->
 <br>